touying-typ/touying/src/components.typ

               }
             }
           }
-          if display-section and display-subsection {
+          if display-section and display-subsection and linebreaks {
             linebreak()
           }
         })